Exploring LGBTQ+ history at National Trust places

-You’ll be able to discover hidden histories of love and relationships at our places, explore stories of persecution and learn about the expressions of personal identity that shocked and challenged societal norms.
+Visitors in 2017 were able to discover hidden histories of love and relationships at our places, exploring the stories of persecution and the expressions of personal identity that shocked and challenged societal norms.

-We’ll be working with artists to create new exhibitions and installations to bring these stories to life and uncovering previously untold stories with help from academic experts.
+We worked with artists to create new exhibitions and installations to bring these stories to life and uncovered previously untold stories with help from academic experts.

-We’ll also be taking part in community celebrations including Pride festivals around the country and Heritage Open Days to build an understanding of LGBTQ histories in local communities.
+We particpated in community celebrations including Pride festivals around the country and Heritage Open Days in order to build an understanding of LGBTQ+ histories in local communities.

 The 2017 anniversary

-2017 marks 50 years since the Sexual Offences Act (1967), which partially decriminalised homosexuality in England.
-A wide variety of museums (e.g. British Museum, V&A, Brighton Museums, People’s History Museum), heritage organisations (Historic England, Heritage Open Days), Parliament, the media and many others will be marking and celebrating LGBTQ culture and heritage in 2017.
-We all have an opportunity to understand our heritage better as we reflect on the legacy of those LGBTQ individuals whose stories have not been fully told.
+2017 marked 50 years since the Sexual Offences Act (1967), which partially decriminalised homosexuality in England.
+A wide variety of museums (e.g. British Museum, V&A, Brighton Museums, People’s History Museum), heritage organisations (Historic England, Heritage Open Days), Parliament, the media and many others marked and celebrated LGBTQ+ culture and heritage.
+We all have an opportunity to understand our heritage better as we reflect on the legacy of those LGBTQ+ individuals whose stories have not been fully told.

-In Prejudice and Pride we are building on the work of Historic England’s Pride of Place project.
-We are working with LGBTQ equality charity Stonewall and academics at Leicester University to ensure a strong legacy for LGBTQ histories at our places beyond 2017.
+In Prejudice and Pride we built upon the work of Historic England’s Pride of Place project.
+We are working with LGBTQ+ equality charity Stonewall and academics at Leicester University to ensure a strong legacy for LGBTQ+ histories at our places beyond 2017.